 Listen to Our Stories

-These pages offer you the opportunity to step into the lives of some thirty young adults and children with disabilities.
-Here you will find poetry, essays, interviews, songs, journal writing, letters, and pictures; each tells a story about something essential — some kernel of meaning — in its young author's life.
+These pages offer people the opportunity to step into the lives of young adults and children with disabilities.
+Here you will find poetry, essays, interviews, songs, journal writing, letters and pictures.
+Each tells a story about something essential – some kernel of meaning – in its young author's life.

 Sesame Street Hosts Panel Discussion on Bullying

-Starbright World® (SBW) is an online community just for teens.
-They can chat with teenagers around the country who share their illness, meet others who are going through similar experiences, post to the bulletin boards, and even create their own blog!
-Starlight is a well known organization with strong connections to hospitals around the country.
+Starbright World (SBW) is an online community just for teens 13 to 20.
+They can chat with teenagers around the country who share their illness, meet others who are going through similar experiences, post to the bulletin boards and even create their own blog!
+Starlight is a well-known organization with strong connections to hospitals around the country.